 Meem: My Mom person.
 She made me ride a log ride once when I was a child, causing me great emotional distress.
 But she is coo and I forgive her, unless I want something.
 Meem raised me to play Ponopoly in Mexican Restaurants, but I didn’t have what it took to play professionally and became a wino.
 Meem recently transplanted herself to West Coast, leaving behind the Confederate States of America circa 1861.
 Meem has been my lifelong cheerleader, other than the whole log ride affair, of course.

 Dad: My Dad person.
 He is good peoples and is largely the person I credit for my own work ethic.
 When I was little I sort of looked like his clone.
 He always told me to be the best at everything I did.
 One night in specific he told me that “If you’re going to be a thief, be the best damn thief there is.”
-I’m now going to be a lawyer, father knows best.
-Well, maybe I won’t be a lawyer, still not sure on that one.
-I suppose being a thief is still on the table. 😛
+I’m still figuring out what I want to be, so I suppose being a thief is still on the table. 😛

 Stepmom: My other Mom person.
 She is married to my Dad person.
 Like my Dad she is good peoples.
 She keeps my Dad from dying of starvation and makes very good BBQ ribs.
 Her mushroom soup and egg-noodles are known for causing extended periods of sitting at the table.
 I and I do mean extended periods – as some say little Taco is still sitting at that table to this very day.

 Daryl 2: The younger of my two half-brothers.
-He is a substitute teacher at a local school.
+He is a teacher and coach at an Indiana school.
 He definitely has a thicker hide than me, I don’t think I could ever be a teacher, especially not for that age group.
 He had a racoon at one point and I am immensely jealous of that fact.

-Sinclair: Sinclair – yes, the Sinclair of Sinclair Oil Company Fame – is a brontosaurus who lives with Grandma Meem.
-We purchased Sinclair for Grandma Meem during our brief time in the Midwest in the summer of 2017 before we moved to Iceland.
+Sinclair: Sinclair – yes, the Sinclair of Sinclair Oil Company Fame – is a brontosaurus/brachiosaurus (paleontologists pls) who lives with Grandma Meem.
+I purchased Sinclair for Grandma Meem during my brief time in the Midwest in the summer of 2017 before I moved to Iceland.
 Grandma Meem (and Tristen) had had an affinity for Sinclair ever since we first saw him during our adventures out west.
-As such, when SB and I had a chance to bring Sinclair to Meem as a gift, we jumped on the opportunity.
+As such, when I had a chance to bring Sinclair to Meem as a gift, I jumped on the opportunity.
 Sinclair is now best friends with Mr. Bear and is beginning to learn his clairvoyant ways.

-Lawrence: Lawrence is also a squirrel, but deserves a separate line from the Squirrel Buddies above because Lawrence is our faithful doorman who controls access to our house.
-Lawrence came to live with us in 2013 and quickly took over the admittedly vacant position of watch-squirrel.
-Lawrence has dutifully watched over us in many locations.
+Lawrence: Lawrence is also a squirrel, but deserves a separate line from the Squirrel Buddies above because Lawrence is my faithful doorman who controls access to my house.
+Lawrence came to live with me in 2013 and quickly took over the admittedly vacant position of watch-squirrel.
+Lawrence has dutifully watched over me in many locations.
 His most recent post has allowed him to soak up some California sunshine and keep a care eye on the palm trees for lurking intruders.

 Mr. Bear: He is a friendly brown bear who lives with Meem.
 He as transcended the mortal plane and freed himself of the physical vices that burden most of us.
 He shares his enlightened state of nirvana with those who are fortunate enough to cuddle with him.
 He is Pig’s sensei.
 As of late, Mr. Bear’s physical form is becoming more and more fluid as his spirit becomes increasingly untethered from his corporeal self.

-Flopsy: Descendant of the original Easter Bunny, Flopsy lives with FIL and MIL to take care of the guest bedroom.
-He primarily stays on top of a dresser in the bedroom, as it is his lofty perch from which to observe the world.
-He is good friends with Tristen, Valentino, Pig, Pigsten, Broli, and Clifford.
+Flopsy: Descendant of the original Easter Bunny, Flopsy used to live in Indiana but now lives with me.
+He is good friends with Tristen, Valentino, Pig, Pigsten, Broli, T-Chonk, and Clifford.
 He especially likes football and his giant-sized (for him) football is never too far away.
-Flopsy also tends to sleep over with the Boys at Grandma Meem’s house, because everyone loves Grandma Meem.
+Even before living with me Flopsy tended to sleep over with the Boys at Grandma Meem’s house, because everyone loves Grandma Meem.

-Aunt Train: My paternal Aunt who lives in Lowell, MA as part of her work for the government.
-When we still lived in Boston she bought us lots of food and alcohol which was (and is) pretty much the most sure-fire way of getting us to visit!
-We had to take a train to see her, or vice versa, and thus the name.
-With any luck, Aunt Train will eventually reside in NOLA with Aunt Sommelier so we can see them both at the same time (just preferably in winter).
+Aunt Train: My paternal Aunt who lives in New Orleans.
+When I still lived in Boston she bought me lots of food and alcohol which was (and is) pretty much the most sure-fire way of getting me to visit!
+I had to take a train to see her, or vice versa, and thus the name.

 Aunt Sommelier: My not-aunt, aunt who lives in NOLA.
 She is awesome in that she both knows how to make really yummy food as well as where to find cheap really yummy food that other people have made.
 She also introduced me to the magical world of canned champagne and second lines.